GokulPrakashK98/ArticleRecommendationSystem/README.md

 The system employs a Neo4j graph database to efficiently store and manage user interactions, article metadata, and relationships.
 + *Nodes*: Users (with properties like username and password).
 Articles (storing metadata such as title, abstract).
 + *Relationships*: SELECTED and RECOMMENDED relationships between user and articles.
-+ *Preprocessing*: [spaCy](https://spacy.io/api/doc/) for NLP tasks.
+*NLP tasks*: [spaCy](https://spacy.io/api/doc/) for tasks like tokenization, NER, POS tagging and so on.
-+ *Embeddings*: Compute contextual embeddings of article abstracts using BERT [transformer](https://huggingface.co/docs/transformers/index) model for similarity calculations.
+*Embeddings*: Compute contextual embeddings of article abstracts using BERT [transformer](https://huggingface.co/docs/transformers/index) model for similarity calculations.
 3. **Interface**
 The front end will be a sleek, intuitive Streamlit application that allows users to:
 + *Register and Log In*: User credentials stored securely in Neo4j.